 California fuchsia is a perennial beautiful little red leaf plant that blooms a vigorous and vivids bell-shaped flower.
 It has thin, brittle stems and grayish foliage that give rise to 2-inch long, orange-red fuchsia-like flowers for bold summer color.

-These are a great undercover plant that spread quickly in a yard.
-It's renowned for the sheer quantity of blooms highly appealing to hummingbirds.
-These are easy to start and grows fully in full sunlight.
-It's a small plant to start, but it can spread very quickly if it remains unchecked.
+These are great undercover plants that spread quickly in a yard.
+It’s renowned for the sheer quantity of blooms highly appealing to hummingbirds.
+These are easy to start and grow fully in full sunlight.
+It’s a small plant to start, but it can spread very quickly if it remains unchecked.

 Don’t forget to share this post